neos/neos-development-collection/TYPO3.Neos/Documentation/Appendixes/CommandReference.rst

 ``typo3.neos:workspace:publishall``
 ***********************************

-**Publish everything in the workspace with the given workspace name.**
+**Publish changes of a workspace &lt;b&gt;(DEPRECATED)&lt;/b&gt;**

+This command publishes all modified, created or deleted nodes in the specified workspace to the live workspace.

 Arguments
 ^^^^^^^^^

 ``--workspace-name``
+  Name of the workspace, for example "user-john